B.C.'s EV charger rebate program

 Eligible condos, apartments and workplace organizations can have separate applications for different sites, up to a maximum of four.

 EV Charging Station Advisor for condos, apartments and workplaces

 Condos, apartments and workplaces looking to install EV charging stations can get up to five hours of free advice and planning assistance from an expert in EV charging and equipment.

 These customers can request help from an EV Advisor via email here.

 Single-family home, duplex or townhouse applicants who have questions about the program can email firstname.lastname@example.org.

 Charger rebate eligibility

-Owners of single-family homes, including duplexes and townhouses with private garages or dedicated parking, can apply for a rebate for a charger purchased and installed after September 26, 2019.
-All work must be completed, and applications submitted within 90 days after the installation of the charging station, or by March 31, 2020, whichever comes first.
+Owners of single-family homes, including duplexes and townhouses with private garages or dedicated parking, can apply for a rebate for a charger purchased and installed on or after September 26, 2019.
+All work must be completed, and applications submitted within 90 days after the installation of the charging station, or by February 28, 2021, whichever comes first.